dryuhanchen/dryuhanchen.github.io/_teaching/2025-Autumn-teaching-1.md

 location: "Banzhuyuan Campus, Chengdu, China"
 ---

 This course focuses on the study of modern Chinese history from 1840 to 1949.
-The content of my course is the social history of the Republic of China(ROC), totaling 20 hours.
+The content of my course is the social history of the Republic of China, totaling 20 hours.

 <br>